 Experience in solar for over 40 years

-SANYO started the development of amorphous silicon solar cells in 1975, over 37 years ago.
+SANYO started the development of amorphous silicon solar cells in 1975, almost 40 years ago.
 Since then, thanks to our constant efforts in Research and Development, many innovative products were developed and commercialized.
 We have achieved best quality and reliability levels through long experience and continuous improvement because our modules are designed to last for decades.
 SANYO became a full subsidiary of the Panasonic Group in 2011 and adopted the Panasonic brand name in 2012.

 SANYO starts development of solar cells from amorphous silicon.

 SANYO is the first manufacturer worldwide to commercially produce solar cells made of amorphous silicon.

 SANYO is the first manufacturer in Japan to equip residential buildings with photovoltaic systems that generate energy to be fed into the power grid.

 Market introduction of photovoltaic systems for private use on residential dwellings.